Artur Lundkvist: Literary career

 Artur Lundkvist with William Golding and Jean-Paul Sartre at a writers' congress in Leningrad, USSR, 1963.

+Artur Lundkvist (right) at the Swedish Academy in 1968.

 Lundkvist published his first book of poems Glöd (Glowing Embers) in 1928 and contributed to the important anthology Fem unga (Five young men) in 1929.
 He was one of the dominant figures in Swedish literary modernism, the most vigorous promoter of the modernist breakthrough that took place around 1930, and one of the leading poets of the period.
 His early works was influenced by Scandinavian and American modernists, most notably Carl Sandburg, and later by surrealism.

 In the late 1940s his works became increasingly influenced by Spanish language writers like Pablo Neruda and Federico García Lorca, whose poetry he also translated to Swedish.
 Although he continued to publish books of poetry, including Liv som gräs (Life as grass, 1954) and Ögonblick och vågor (Moments and waves, 1962) which by many is considered to be among his finest works, prose works dominated his writings from the 1950s and onwards.
 In several books, starting with Malinga (1952) and leading up to late works such as Skrivet mot kvällen (Written towards the evening, 1980), his ambition was to defy genre limitations and merge prose poetry, fictional stories, short essays, personal memoirs and impressions from his many travels around the world into a new form of literature.
+A selection of Lundkvist's prose poems was published in English translation with the title The Talking Tree: Poems in Prose in 1982.